-For 2018 and 2019 grants, the long-term performance stock unit incentive award included two internal financial metrics to measure performance, with the final results modified based on TSR as compared to a peer group.
+For 2019, 2020 and 2021 grants, the long-term performance stock unit incentive award included two internal financial metrics to measure performance, with the final results modified based on TSR as compared to a peer group.
 The internal financial metrics were based on Adjusted EBITDA Margin percentage (weighted at 50%) and Revenue Growth (weighted at 50%).
 The use of the TSR modifier is intended to align officer and other key executives' rewards with changing shareholder value.
-Adjusted EBITDA Margin percentage and Revenue Growth will be adjusted based on pre-determined items.
-There will be no interim shares earned.
-The performance for the entire 2018 grant will be determined at the end of the performance period on December 31, 2020.
-The performance for the entire 2019 grant will be determined at the end of December 31, 2021.
+Adjusted EBITDA Margin percentage and Revenue Growth will be adjusted based on predetermined items.
+For the 2021 grant, up to 25% of the target performance can be earned in year one; 12.5% of target performance will be earned if revenue is achieved at 99% or higher as compared to the 2021 revenue plan and 12.5% of target performance will be earned in year one; 25% of target performance will be earned if revenue is achieved at 98% or higher as compared to the EBITDA margin plan.
+Up to 50% of the target performance can be earned in year two, less amounts already earned in year one; 25% of target performance will be earned if revenue is achieved at 98% or higher as compared to the cumulative 2021-2022 revenue plan, and 25% of target performance will be earned if EBITDA margin is 95% or higher of the EBITDA margin plan.
+Final performance for the 2021 grant will be calculated as of the end of year three and will reflect shares already earned in years one and two.
+Shares earned in years one and two will not be forfeited in the case of any failure to meet performance targets for the full three year period.
+There will be no interim shares earned for the 2019 and 2020 grants.
+The performance for the entire 2019 grant was determined as of the end of the performance period on December 31, 2021.
+The performance for the entire 2020 grant will be determined as of the end of the performance period on December 31, 2022.